digideskio/api-site/firstapp/source/durability.rst

 Back up the Fractals app images, which are currently stored inside the database, on Object Storage.

-Place the images in the :code:`fractals` container:
+Use the container from above to put the images in:

 .. only:: fog